Ireland says UK cannot unilaterally scrap border backstop

 Lidington also said the British government would stand by the written commitments it had already made on the backstop, which include an agreement that it would apply unless and until a better solution is found.

-The EU has since suggested that a tweaked “two-tier” backstop covering all of the UK could give mainland Britain some scope to set trade rules while keeping the province of Northern Ireland aligned with the EU, diplomats and officials said on Friday.
+The EU has suggested that the tweaked “two-tier” backstop covering all of the UK could give mainland Britain some scope to set its own trade rules while keeping Northern Ireland aligned with the EU.

+Reporting by Padraic Halpin in Dublin, additional reporting by Gabriela Baczynska in Brussels, Editing by Richard Balmforth